 2. Nikon Z 14-30mm f/4

-I don’t know if a Z-system-only lens is a fair inclusion in this article, but the list includes twelve lenses total – so you can eliminate this one and still get more than a “top ten” comparison anyway :)
+I don’t know if a Z-system-only lens is a fair inclusion in this article, but the list includes thirteen lenses total – so you can eliminate this one and still get more than a “top ten” comparison anyway :)

-But if you’re willing to count it, the $1300 Nikon Z 14-30mm f/4 is a fantastic lens.
+If you’re willing to count it, the $1300 Nikon Z 14-30mm f/4 is a fantastic lens.
 I’d even argue that it’s the best wide angle zoom currently available for Nikon cameras, though it’s a close race.

 The 14-30mm f/4 is also a very polarizing lens.
 When I reviewed it earlier this year, I tested one great copy and one that was obviously decentered.
 Other photographers online have also mentioned that they noticed decentering issues on this lens.